BY CHRISTOPHER DERIS, BOB SNEAD, CARL JOE WILLIAMS, GARY LAVIGNE, BRYAN LEE, RONTHERIN RATLIFF, JESSICA PETERSON, KIERNAN DUNN,

 Developed to fill several needs identified by the local community, Paper Machine is an artistically revitalized property transformed into a unique printmaking ecosystem in the Lower Ninth Ward, New Orleans.

-The building encompasses a 20’ kinetic printmaking installation, a new digital and analog print shop, a rotating gallery, historic print archive, and several artist studios.
-The facility -- fathomed from a collaboration of 8 artists -- offers free, participatory entertainment to the public, artist-focused programming, and a unique place of rendezvous and opportunity for artists/printmakers in the area.
-The building will be open to the public daily, and will provide a discounted/free tool and print center for New Orleans-based artists.
+The building encompasses a 20’ kinetic printmaking installation, a digital and analog print shop, a rotating gallery, historic print archive, and several artist studios.
+The facility offers free, participatory entertainment to the public, artist-focused programming, and a unique place of rendezvous and opportunity for artists/printmakers in the area.

 The exterior of the building is wrapped with a bold, graphic mural by artist Carl Joe Williams to complement vibrancy of the surrounding neighborhood.
 The imagery is inspired by print process and provides subtle nods to the architecture of the kinetic sculpture on the interior.